Frequently Asked Questions

 * Sugar Dragon - Sweet variety with excellent production.
 Small fruit.

-When selecting a variety, consider factors like sweetness (Brix level), flavor, complexity, color, hardiness, appearance, flesh firmness, and plant vigor.
+When selecting a variety, consider not only factors such as sweetness (Brix), but flavor complexity, fruit production, hardiness, and very importantly, plant vigor.

 Climate and Growing Requirements 🌞